Natural value. What is a natural number? History, scope, properties

 numbers 1126, 4268, 9999 – four-digit etc.

-To read multi-digit numbers, they are divided, starting from the right, into groups of three digits each (the leftmost group can consist of one or two digits).
+To read multi-digit numbers, they are divided, starting from the right, into groups of three digits each (the leftmost group may consist of one or two digits).
 These groups are called classes.

-The first three digits on the right make up the class of units, the next three - the class of thousands, then there are the classes of millions, billions, etc. (Fig. 1).
+The first three digits on the right make up the class of units, the next three – the class of thousands, then come the classes of millions, billions, etc. (Fig. 1).

 Rice.
-1. Class of millions, class of thousands and class of units (from left to right)
+1. Millions class, thousands class and units class (from left to right)

 The number 15389000286 is written in the bit grid (Fig. 2).

-This number has 286 ones in the one class, zero ones in the thousands class, 389 ones in the millions class, and 15 ones in the billions class.
+This number has 286 units in the units class, zero units in the thousands class, 389 units in the millions class, and 15 units in the billions class.

 What else to read